Arrow REQUEST

 References: 1.
 DANYELZA® [package insert].
 New York, NY: Y-mAbs Therapeutics, Inc.; 2024.
 2. Data on file.
 Y-mAbs Therapeutics, Inc.

-IMPORTANT SAFETY INFORMATION
+IMPORTANT SAFETY INFORMATION and INDICATION

 WARNING: SERIOUS INFUSION-RELATED REACTIONS and NEUROTOXICITY